Piacenza Calcio 1919: The refoundation: from Lupa Piacenza to Piacenza Calcio 1919

 Following the bankruptcy of Piacenza Football Club, regional amateur club A.C.D.
 LibertaSpes, recently promoted in the season 2011–12 to Eccellenza Emilia–Romagna after winning Promozione Emilia–Romagna Group A, was renamed to Lupa Piacenza after the obtaining the brand for four years from an association "Salva Piace", in order to continue the football history of Piacenza Football Club (aka Piacenza Calcio).

 In mid-2013 Lupa Piacenza was renamed Piacenza Calcio 1919.
 In 2013–14 Serie D season Piacenza Calcio was placed in the group B along with other team of the same city Pro Piacenza 1919 (formerly Atletico B.P.
 Pro Piacenza).
 In the 2015–16 Serie D season, Piacenza Calcio secured promotion to Lega Pro by winning the Group B title with 96 points and 30 wins over the course of the season, beating second placed Lecco by 16 points.
+The club didn't manage any further promotions however, and after a few seasons in Serie C, they were relegated to Serie D in the summer of 2023.